Can you overdose on caffeine?

 A significant rise in caffeine overdoses, though there are yet to be clear statistics on this subject - just some horribly sad news stories from across the world.

-So what is a caffeine overdose and what are the symptoms?
+What is a caffeine overdose and what are the symptoms?

 - Jitters, Restlessness, and Nervousness